Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey

-By LMI robust control techniques \citep{SchererLMI}, a feedback matrix $k^T$ can be derived that asymptotically stabilizes the origin for all truncation error satisfying Assumption~\ref{Assu_Koopman} and all $z\in\mathcal{Z}$.
-For that reason, the lifted state converges to the origin for all initial conditions contained in the largest Lyapunov sublevel set within $\mathcal{Z}$.
-By Corollary 8 of \cite{Strasser_Koopman}, the origin of the underlying nonlinear system is also asymptotically stable under the nonlinear state feedback $u(t)=k^T\Psi^{-1}(x)$ and reasonable assumptions on the lifting $\Psi$.\\
+\TM{Motivated by the bilinear model deduced from lifting techniques, we summarize in the following remark three data-driven control techniques for bilinear systems.}

+\begin{rmk}[Data-driven control of bilinear systems] \TM{For bilinear systems with unknown system matrices, \cite{Bilinear2} presents an extension of Willems' fundamental lemma by interpreting the bilinearity as an independent input.
+Similar to \cite{PersisLinear}, \cite{Bilinear} presents a data-based closed-loop parametrization in order to design a state feedback by LMIs.
+Since the bilinearity is actually known and available for feedback, \cite{Strasser_Bilinear} presents a gain-scheduling controller to achieve a better control performance than \cite{Strasser_Koopman}.} \end{rmk}

+\cite{Koopman_Guarantees} and \cite{Strasser_Koopman} consider a closed-loop analysis in the lifted states without ensuring that the lifted states actually have a preimage in the original state space.
+By incorporating a projection of the lifted states back on the original space together with the error bounds from \cite{Koopman_error}, \cite{Koopman_MPC} presents a nonlinear predictive controller with practical asymptotic stability guarantees.
+For that purpose, a similar error bound as in Assumption~\ref{Assu_Koopman} is deduced from \cite{Koopman_error} but in the original state space under the assumption of a finite and invariant dictionary of observables.\\

+\TM{In contrast to the Koopman operator, Carleman lifting \citep{Carleman_original} provides by monomial observables a systematic approach to bound its estimation error from finite data.
+For instance, \cite{Error_bound_Carleman} and \cite{Carleman} derive a guaranteed, but potentially conservative, error bound between trajectories of an autonomous nonlinear system and the data-driven inference of a truncated lifted linear system.
+Hence, further examinations on these error bounds are necessary for the application, e.g., for a linear MPC design \citep{Carleman_MPC}.
+Furthermore, \cite{Taylor_Carleman} investigates the connection of Carleman lifting and TP approximation but neglects the error regarding the vector field of the truncated Carleman lifting.
+Similarly, \cite{SOS_Koopman} exploits a combination of Koopman lifting with polynomial observables and SOS optimization but also neglects the error due to finite data and truncation.
+However, due to the polynomial dictionary, an investigation of the \TM{estimation} error might be possible.}\\